-Such activities combined resulted in a reduction of greenhouse gas emissions by 2,227 Kg of carbon di oxide (KgCo2e) equivalent to planting 247 10-year old trees.
-For the year 2024 the company intends to proceed with various activities for more reduction of greenhouse gas emissions becoming part of the resolution for global climate change crisis.
+Such activities combined resulted in a reduction of greenhouse gas emissions by 180 Kg carbon di oxide (KgCo2e) equivalent to planting 20 trees.
+For the year 2025 the company intends to proceed with various activities for more reduction of greenhouse gas emissions becoming part of the resolution for global climate change crisis.

-2. During 2023, the company worked with company engaging in solar cell business by providing financing for hire purchase or general customers who would like to install solar cell panels which are clean solar energy creating no pollution.
+During 2024, the company worked with company engaging in solar cell business by providing financing for hire purchase or general customers who would like to install solar cell panels which are clean solar energy creating no pollution.
 Solar cell panel changes solar energy directly into electricity energy without creating CO2, unlike electricity generation from fossil fuel such as coal, the cause of greenhouse effect resulted in global warming.
 Solar cell energy is considered clean technology without causing pollution inside or outside the house.
 The company attempts to engage in business in support of the sustainable clean energy production for the benefit of the society, the environment, and the reduction of global warming.